EnzoDeg40/pimp_my_new_lock/README.md

 - Create image called `background` on git folder for set background image.
 - Run `./install.sh` (`chmod +x install.sh` if needed).
+Images can be an animated gif.
+But video is not supported.

 ## Todo